Fabliau: History and definition of the genre

-The fabliau is defined as a short narrative in (usually octosyllabic) verse, between 300 and 400 lines long, its content often comic or satiric.
+The fabliau is defined as a short narrative in (usually octosyllabic) verse, between 300 and 400 lines long, its content is often comic or satiric.
 In France, it flourished in the 12th and 13th centuries; in England, it was popular in the 14th century.
-Fabliau is often compared to the later short story; Douglas Bush, longtime professor at Harvard University, called it "a short story broader than it is long."
+Fabliaux are often compared to the later short story; Douglas Bush, longtime professor at Harvard University, called it "a short story broader than it is long." ven though serving as short bawdy poetry, Fabliaux reflected the social disorder during its time.
+The time period underwent many changes marked by political instability, religious disputes, crusade wars, and the decline of a feudal system.
+Through humor and explicit language fabliaux was a medieval entertainment that mocked the flaws of society.